bradygaster-zz/downr/src/wwwroot/posts/brian-hitneys-enterprise-guild-mvc-presentation/index.md

   took me about 3 years to really understand how it&apos;s supposed to work.
 Even now I still struggle with some of the innerworkings of the approach.
 So that portion of my review is, I admit, somewhat selfish in nature.
 I would&apos;ve like to have seen more low-level discussions of the technicalities.&#xA0;</p>
 <p>During the initial chat, Brian brought up
-  <a>Inversion of Control</a>  and
+  <a href="http://en.wikipedia.org/wiki/Inversion_of_control" title="Wikipedia article on IoC">Inversion of Control</a>  and
-  <a>Dependency Injection</a> .
+  <a href="http://en.wikipedia.org/wiki/Dependency_injection" title="Wikipedia article on Dependency Injection">Dependency Injection</a> .
 I think a better approach for Brian when dealing with these more complex and abstract concepts would&apos;ve been to defer to the audience&apos;s willfullness to learn more on them; maybe say something about them being important ideas
   that are &quot;outside the scope&quot; of the presentation (because, well, they <em>are outside the scope of a presentation like this</em> ).
 Instead, Brian gave a few examples of IoC and/or DI.
 One in particular was to use the event model - a button-click event handler, to be precise - as an example of IoC.
 I don&apos;t claim to be a guru at IoC, but I am <em>positive </em> that I can&apos;t think of how IoC could be represented via such an example.
 I really can&apos;t, and I tried.
 My co-worker agreed with me on this matter, too, so I know I&apos;m not nuts (or that I have a partner in my misunderstanding of <em>something</em> ).
 That&apos;s my one major &quot;you didn&apos;t capitalize the &apos;N&apos; and the &apos;E&apos; and the &apos;T&apos; when you put &apos;.NET&apos; on your resume&apos;&quot;-type complaint with Brian&apos;s presentation.